chaburkland/braiNIX/docs/README.md

 braiNIX supports some advanced input features, such as escape slashes, single- and double-quoting, and inline commenting for commands and their arguments.
-No other features (command options, substitution, redirection, chaining, etc...) are currently supported.
+No other features (command options, substitution, redirection, chaining, backspace / other key combinations, etc...) are currently supported.

 Requirements
 ------------